ibericode/koko-analytics/readme.txt

 ### What is the definition of a "visitor"?
 A visitor represents the number of sessions during which your website or a specific page was viewed one or more times.

-### How can I help fund Koko Analytics?
-You can [purchase Koko Analytics Pro](https://www.kokoanalytics.com/pricing/) to help fund the plugin.

 == Screenshots ==